Set Estimation Under Biconvexity Restrictions: The ``lighthouse properties'' of regular biconvex sets

 \subsection{On the angles of biconvexity}

-Denote by $S^{\pi/2}$ the circumference of perimeter $\pi/2$.
-We can associate each point in $S^{\pi/2}$ with the corresponding angle $\theta\in [0,\pi/2)$ defining the orthogonal biconvexity axes by a counter-clockwise $\theta$-rotation from the canonical axes.
-The following proposition states that the set of biconvexity angles is an arc (which could reduce to just a single point) in $S^{\pi/2}$.
+Instead of considering the angles as points in $[0,\pi/2]$ we will take the quotient space $[0,\pi/2]/\sim$ with the quotient topology where we identify $0=\pi/2$.
+This is equivalent to view the angles as points in ${\mathbb S}^{\pi/2}:=\partial B((0,0),1/4)$; the choice of the radius $1/4$ allows for an additional simple identification of every point $P$ in ${\mathbb S}^{\pi/2}$ with the length of the counter-clockwise arc from the point $(1/4,0)$ to $P$.
+For convenience, we will use such identification in what follows.
+The next proposition states that the set of biconvexity angles is an arc (which could reduce to just a single point) in ${\mathbb S}^{\pi/2}$.

 \begin{proposition} Let $S\subset \mathbb{R}^2$ be a compact, biconvex set such that $\partial S$ is path-connected, and $S=\overline{int(S)}$.
-Then, the set of angles is an arc in $S^{\pi/2}$.
+Then, the set of angles is an arc in ${\mathbb S}^{\pi/2}$.